toddgoates/cybertaxi/PROJECT_CONTEXT.md

 - Super Boost pickups spawn on the map, can be stored, and provide a one-minute unlimited boost window when triggered.
 - The city includes animated rain, moving rooftop searchlights, and large collidable neon blimps.
 - The opening now includes JSON-driven narration with portrait/transcript UI, a title card reveal, and a post-intro dialogue beat.
+- Reaching `10000` credits triggers a multi-stage endgame flow instead of generating more fares.

 ## What Has Been Built So Far